 Venice is a must-see destination for anyone visiting Italy.
 If Venice is on your itinerary, you will need to do some research ahead of time in order to visit this magnificent city and still keep to your budget.
 One downside of visiting this tourist mecca is that it makes it all too easy to pay top euro for food, accommodations, and tours.
-Find out what is worth it and how to avoid the splurges won't really enhance your experience.
+Find out what is worth it and how to avoid the splurges that won't really enhance your experience.

 When to Visit